 Welcome to the Department of Educational Leadership and Policy Studies (ELPS) at the University of Tennessee, Knoxville.
-For over 60 years, the ELPS has prepared both K-12 and higher education administrators, policy scholars and analysts, and faculty members to become innovative and courageous leaders through rigorous research that influences both policy and practice.
+For over 60 years, ELPS has prepared both K-12 and higher education administrators, policy scholars and analysts, and faculty members to become innovative and courageous leaders through rigorous research that influences both policy and practice.
 We offer graduate programs in both Educational Administration (PreK-12) and Higher Education Administration.
-These include a principal licensing certificate; MS in Educational Administration or College Student Personnel; EdS in Educational Administration; and PhD’s in Higher Education Administration or Education with a concentration in Leadership.
+These include a principal licensing certificate; MS in Educational Administration or College Student Personnel; EdS in Educational Administration; EdD in Educational Leadership; and PhD’s in Higher Education Administration or Educational Administration with a concentration in Leadership.

 In addition to our graduate programs, we have three centers that include the Center for Educational Leadership (CEL), the Postsecondary Education Research Center (PERC), and the College Access and Persistence Services (CAPS) Outreach Center.